-CIA director calls WikiLeaks ‘hostile intelligence agency’
+CIA director calls WikiLeaks ‘hostile intelligence service’

-WASHINGTON (AP) — CIA Director Mike Pompeo (pahm-PAY’-oh) is denouncing WikiLeaks, calling the anti-secrecy group a “hostile intelligence agency.”
+WASHINGTON (AP) — CIA Director Mike Pompeo denounced the anti-secrecy group WikiLeaks on Thursday as a “hostile intelligence service” and a threat to U.S. national security.

+In his first public speech since becoming America’s spy master, the former Republican congressman escalated the agency’s hostility to WikiLeaks and its founder, Julian Assange, accusing them of making common cause with dictators.
+While “Assange and his ilk” claim they act in the name of liberty and privacy, Pompeo said that in reality, their mission is “personal self-aggrandizement through the destruction of Western values.”

 Most Read Stories